Background pattern

 • Weight gain.

-• Changes in white blood cells in the blood (shown in blood tests) that can cause frequent infections.
+• Changes in white blood cells (shown in blood tests) that can cause frequent infections.

 • Fluid retention.

-• Low sodium levels in the blood that can cause fatigue and confusion, muscle spasms, convulsions and coma.
+• Low sodium levels in the blood that can cause tiredness and confusion, muscle spasms, convulsions, and coma.

-• Patients who have previously had liver problems, may develop a very rare encephalopathy (brain disease).
+• Patients who have previously had liver problems may very rarely develop encephalopathy (brain disease).

-• If you are taking Rabeprazol TecniGen for more than three months, it is possible that magnesium levels in the blood may decrease.
-Low magnesium levels can cause fatigue, involuntary muscle contractions, disorientation, convulsions, dizziness, increased heart rate.
+• If you are taking Rabeprazol TecniGen for more than three months, it is possible that your blood magnesium levels may decrease.
+Low magnesium levels can cause fatigue, muscle contractions, disorientation, convulsions, dizziness, increased heart rate.
 If you have any of these symptoms, see your doctor immediately.
-Low magnesium levels can also cause a decrease in potassium and calcium levels in the blood.
+Low magnesium levels can also cause a decrease in blood potassium and calcium levels.
 Your doctor may decide to perform periodic blood tests to monitor magnesium levels.

 • Skin rash, possibly with joint pain.